I'll Be (Edwin McCain song): In popular culture

-At the height of the song's popularity back in 1998, it was featured during a pivotal moment in the first-season finale episode titled "Decisions" on the WB series Dawson's Creek.
+At the height of the song's popularity in 1998, it was featured during a pivotal moment in the first-season finale episode titled "Decisions" on the WB series Dawson's Creek.
 In the episode of The Office "Here Comes Treble", the song is covered by Andy Bernard's a cappella group.

-In the 2022 movie, Shotgun Wedding, the song is sung by the cast during the climax of the film.
+In the 2022 film Shotgun Wedding, the song is sung by the cast during the climax of the film.